Receding Gums? Discover the Best Toothpaste for Optimal Gum Care

 1. Sensodyne Sensitivity & Gum Toothpaste

 Stannous fluoride not only has antibacterial properties but also effectively reduces tooth sensitivity.
 It works by blocking tiny exposed holes in the teeth, preventing external stimuli from reaching the nerves.
-Thus, it offers a double action of antibacterial protection and anti-sensitivity benefits.
+This way, it helps fight bad bacteria and soothes sensitive teeth at the same time.

 Parodontax is specifically formulated for gum disease.
-Like the previous one, it also includes stannous fluoride as its active ingredient.
+Like the previous one, it also has stannous fluoride as an active ingredient.
 With regular use, it has been clinically proven to reduce bleeding gums, inflammation, and sensitivity issues.

 What makes it even more suitable for gentle oral care is its low abrasiveness, with an RDA value of 56 (most toothpastes have an RDA value of around 100).